 The brief to Browser was to take ownership of the long-term digital strategy for the service, transform the platform’s digital service design to better serve this strategy, and provide the developmental expertise and horsepower needed to implement the changes.

 The endpoint of the project was a reshaped and reinvigorated platform, better positioned to serve its users and, by extension, London as a whole.

-Building a strategic focus
+Building a digital strategy

 To start the engagement our team audited the service design, features, and positioning of the platform, benchmarking these elements against end-user needs through a process of qualitative user testing and quantitative web analytics research.